sahithyandev/s1/src/content/docs/mechanics/statics/09-trusses.md

 #### Stable & indeterminate

-**Indeterminate** means laws of statics alone are not sufficient to determine forces; relative stiffness of members will influence the solution (Indeterminate trusses are safer).
+**Indeterminate** means laws of statics alone are not sufficient to determine forces; relative stiffness of members will influence the solution.
+One or more compatibility equations (related to truss deformation) must be used.
+Indeterminate trusses are safer.

 ### Unstable truss